ylyma/accessible-tictactoe/README.md

 ### Future plans

-Due to the short time restraints on this project, I was not able to fully implement all the design ideas I had.
+Due to the tight time restraints on this project, I was not able to fully implement all the design ideas I had.
 Some features I hope to include to aid accessibility are:

 1. The ability to navigate through the app with just the keyboard.